 - Main campus in Hod HaSharon, not far from Tel Aviv

-- Experiential learning: touch history with your hands where it actually happened
+- Experiential learning: encounter history where it actually happened

 - Balance of academic and fun, cultural and bonding activities

 - Most loved and recommended Israel-based study abroad program

 - International students coming from the US, Canada, Australia, Panama, Austria, Turkey and more!